bpslib/csharp-handler/README.md

 #### Finding and checking if data exists

-To retrieve a data we use the function `Find()` passing the key we want to retrieve.
-To check if a data exists in file, we use the function `Contains()` passing the just key too.
+To retrieve a value we use the function `Find()` passing the key we want to retrieve.
+To check if a value exists in the file, we use the function `Contains()` passing the just key too.
-We do not need to check if a data exists before retrieve that, once we try to retrieve a no existence data, we will receive a null value.
+We do not need to check if a value exists before retrieve that, once we try to retrieve a no existing value, we will receive a null return.

 ```csharp
 public void Foo(BPSFile file)